Privacy Policy

 Smart Adblocker collects and stores information only to support the product features you use.
 Much of this is local preference data that lets the extension apply the correct blocking behavior on future visits.

 Local preference data is the core operating state of the extension.
-It can include whether onboarding is complete, whether ad blocking is disabled for a specific host, whether popup blocking or cookie banner blocking is enabled, which public filter lists are active, YouTube-specific switches, element picker selectors, block counters, selected theme, and the AI privacy protection setting.
+It can include whether onboarding is complete, whether ad blocking is disabled for a specific host, whether popup blocking or cookie banner blocking is enabled, which public filter lists are active, YouTube-specific switches, element picker selectors, block counters, and selected theme.
 These values are kept so the extension behaves consistently when you open the popup or revisit a website.

-- We do not sell AI prompts or outputs.
+- We do not collect AI chat prompts, outputs, or conversation data.

 - We do not collect payment data, passwords, one-time passcodes, or ordinary form contents for the extension features described here.